Code-Institute-Submissions/Quartet-Militaire/README.md

 lower down on smaller device sizes.
 This meant that the user experience would be hindered and visually it was not appealing.
 I decided to use media queries to hide the subheading for smaller devices to eliminate this visual issue.

+I used the Lighthouse tool to check over my website in the final tests.
+The red colour I had been using throughout my site was flagged up as not being acceptable for accessibility.
+I have therefore changed the red colour in the final stages to a more suitable contrast red to the black background.
+This is something I would not have been aware of otherwise.

 Overall, I am more happy with the way my website views on a mobile device than on some of the larger screen sizes.
 With mobile first design in mind, this is ok for my first project; in future I would like to develop the layout and design of the desktop view for the Quartet Militaire website.